vuestorefront/vue-storefront/packages/core/docs/README.md

 If you're already convinced to use Vue Storefront, check the [Installation](./general/installation.html) guide.

-If you want to learn more, check out the [Key concepts](./getting-started/key-concepts.html) behind Vue Storefront.
+If you want to learn more, check out the [Introduction to Vue Storefront](./getting-started/introduction.html).